nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3. Should work stand-alone.
 4. Should not use relational databases.
 5. Should work without requiring an installer.
-6. Should be able to hold up to 1000 events.
-7. Should come with automated unit tests and open source code.
+6. Should come with automated unit tests and open source code.
-8. Should favor DOS style commands over Unix-style commands.
+7. Should favor DOS style commands over Unix-style commands.
-9. Should react to every command within 0.5 seconds.
+8. Should react to every command within 0.5 seconds.
-10. Should automatically remove tasks that are 3 months old.
-11. Should be able to create tasks as far into the future as the user requires.
+9. Should be able to create tasks as far into the future as the user requires.
-12. Should have intuitive commands for users.
+10. Should have intuitive commands for users.
-13. Should store data in a human editable file
+11. Should store data in a human editable file

 {More to be added}

 ## Appendix D : Glossary

-##### Mainstream OS
+#### Mainstream OS
 > Windows, Linux, Unix, OS-X

-##### Private contact detail
+#### Private contact detail
 > A contact detail that is not meant to be shared with others

 ## Appendix E : Product Survey